 It’s equally true that the fitness industry is full of fad diets, sham theories, and quick fixes (celery juice, anyone?).

 Focus instead on what we call evergreen content.
-That’s a not-so-secret trick used by any reputable fitness marketing agency.
+That’s a not-so-secret trick used by any reputable marketing agency.

 Evergreen content is content that stays relevant over time.
 It’s content that’s sustainable (hence the “evergreen” title).